-Instructors: Prof. Adams and Mr. Morash
+Instructors: Prof. Cunnigham and Mr. Morash

 Construction of building elements will be studied, calculations and drawings will be made and costs considered.
-Measuring and drawings will be made and costs considered.
 Measurements and drawing of existing buildings and planning and drawing of proposed livestock, crop or service buildings will be carried out.
 Environment considerations will be studied with calculation of insulation values.